johngoldin/pages-source/content/post/2017-02-11-how-i-setup-this-site.md

 This is typical of the blundering around I am doing with Hugo and themes.
 I guess it's a learning experience.

+### Things I Have Learned Since I First Posted This

+#### Directory Structure
+If you follow my steps exactly as described here or the instructions at the [RStudio blogdown readme](https://github.com/rstudio/blogdown), you are likely to end up with a two-tiered directory structure.
+You create an RStudio project for your site (the top level) and then when you run `blogdown::new_site()` you create a new directory within that project directory.
+That didn't seem right to me, so behind the scenes I "fixed" that and flattened things so that my hugo site directory was the same as my RStudio project.
+Since then, I've decided there is probably some advantage in keeping the hugo site as a separate directory inside the project directory.
+It's not a big deal, but having two levels gives you a place to put additional related material that is not directly related to your web site.
+As of now I have "flat" one-directory structure for my blogdown site.
+But if you follow the description in this post and end up with a two-level structure, keep it.

+#### How To Manage an RMarkdown Post
+I finally did my first RMarkdown post.
+As is likely to be the case, it is derived from a separate RStudio project.
+How should I deal with the working directory?
+The RMarkdown file is in my Hugo blogdown project.
+But the data file I need for my work is in the original project directory.
+At first I thought I should change the working directory with `setwd()`, but I wondered about what side effects that might produce.
+A [post on Stack Overflow](http://stackoverflow.com/questions/20060518/in-rstudio-rmarkdown-how-to-setwd) steered me away from `setwd()`.
+I now know I should use something like `knitr::opts_knit$set(root.dir = '../myproject')`.
+I have been having some trouble with that, presumably because of the `..` notation to go up a directory, but I haven't taken the time yet to case that at.
+Being impatient I cut corners and sort of hardcoded the file reference in my Rmd file.
+I'll go back and fix that once I figure out the `root.dir` parameter.